guihen01/RestApi-JIRA-Lib/README.md

 # How to use

-in your C# project , do a reference in your project to this DLL   using JiraLib;
+1. using JiraLib             in you project, reference this package

-using JiraLib;
+2. using Newtonsoft.Json;  ;  in your project,  reference this package

 ![alt text](https://github.com/guihen01/RestApi-JIRA-Lib/blob/main/Get%20Users%20From%20Group/Screenshots/Capture%20How%20to%20use.PNG "Logo Title Text 1")